SEO Agent16 min read

 Prioritize fewer, higher-quality articles initially

-Publishing 101 articles in the first month was ambitious.
+Publishing over 100 articles in the first month was ambitious.
 In hindsight, starting with 20 to 30 high-quality articles targeting the highest-impact keywords, then expanding, would have produced faster ranking signals with less total effort.

 Start AI visibility optimization from day one